A numerically stable communication-avoiding s-step GMRES algorithm: Proposed solutions to resolve numerical instabilities in s -step GMRES

 In other words, the entries on the superdiagonal of $C$ (i.e., $C_{j,j+1}$) do not become strictly zero due to numerical error $O(\varepsilon)$.
 Such numerical error can either grow or decay in the subsequent application of scaled Newton polynomials depending on the evolution of the product term.
 Overall, the matrix $C$ is fully dense instead of being lower triangular.

 Recall that the overarching goal of introducing different polynomial bases is to minimize the condition number of the Krylov basis matrix $V$.
-Although it is difficult to achieve this for arbitrary starting vector, we can instead heuristically try to optimize for a less stringent metric, the vector-wise norm of Krylov basis vectors, $\|V_j\|_2$.
-In particular, we want $\|V_j\|_2$ to stay at $O(1)$ ($\|V_1\|_2 = 1$ by construction) since the exponential growth of $\|V_j\|_2$ inevitably increases the condition number of the Krylov basis matrix $V$ exponentially.
+Although it is difficult to achieve this for an arbitrary starting vector, we can instead heuristically try to optimize for a less stringent metric, the vector-wise norm of Krylov basis vectors, $\|V_j\|_2$.
+In particular, we want $\|V_j\|_2$ to stay at $O(1)$ ($\|V_1\|_2 = 1$ by construction) since the exponential growth of $\|V_j\|_2$ results in exponential increase in the condition number of the Krylov basis matrix $V$.
 In the eigenspace, this translates to $\|C_j\|_2 \approx O(\|C_1\|_2)$.
-Note that we do not have access to $C_j$ explicitly as the eigenvectors of $A$ are prohibitively expensive to compute, but we merely need to approximate the product term in \cref{eq:errorindicator} at every $j$ to monitor the growth of $\|C_j\|$.
+Note that we do not have access to $C_j$ explicitly as the eigenvectors of $A$ are prohibitively expensive to compute, but we merely need to approximate the product term in \Cref{eq:errorindicator} at every $j$ to monitor the growth of $\|C_j\|$.
 Therefore, we make use of the Ritz values from $s$ iterations of Arnoldi/GMRES to approximate the product term by defining an auxiliary matrix $E_{i,j} \in \mathbb{R}^{s\times s}$

 In actual implementation, $O(\varepsilon)$ can be chosen as $\epsilon$, the unit round-off.
 Each row $i$ of $E_{i,j}$ estimates the evolution of the product term at polynomials of degree $j$ for the coefficients of $C_{i,:}$, including the evolution of the numerical error.
 The column-wise norm $\|E_{j}\|$ provides an estimate of the ratio $\|C_j\| / \|C_1\|$.
 Once $\|E_{j}\|$ grows significantly beyond $O(1)$, the scaled Newton polynomials will very likely increase the vector-wise norm of the Krylov basis vectors $V_j$.
 Since $\|V_1\|_2 = 1$, subsequently increasing the norm of $\|V_j\|_2$ will result in growing incremental condition number of the overall Krylov basis matrix $V$, leading to small step size for stable orthogonalization.